-In private practice for more than 13 years, Greg Lestini utilizes his experience within multiple levels of government to help clients navigate complex legal, legislative and regulatory structures.
-As a member of the firm’s government relations and insurance teams, he focuses on using the levers of public policy to the advantage of insurance companies, public corporations, trade associations and private businesses.
+In private practice for more than 14 years, Greg Lestini utilizes his experience within multiple levels of government to help clients navigate complex legal, legislative and regulatory structures.
+As a member of the firm’s government relations team, he focuses on using the levers of public policy to the advantage of insurance companies, public corporations, trade associations and private businesses.
 Greg is Chair of the Financial Services/Insurance Industry Group.
 In that role he leads the strategic direction of the insurance practice and represents insurers, from small mutuals to large stock companies in a variety of corporate and regulatory matters.

 Greg has served as a legislative aide in the Ohio Legislature and at Columbus City Council.
 In addition, he was chief of staff for the Ohio Senate Minority Caucus, helping lead strategy, talent development, public policy and other critical initiatives for the minority leader and caucus.
 In addition, he worked with the AmeriCorps Legal Service Corps following law school, representing low/no-income renters in eviction defense and conditions cases in Toledo and throughout northwest Ohio.

 Greg is an active community member, participating on many boards throughout central and southeast Ohio.
 He is a member of the firm’s Racial Equity Task Force and was also responsible for reinventing a firm-hosted art show, featuring artists in recovery from and dealing with mental health and addiction challenges.
-He is active on social media and manages several accounts.
 Greg also regularly contributes to updates on legal and business developments in the insurance space as it relates to finance and insurance technology by public and private entities.